muratal49/Projects/README.md

 # Projects
-I will posting project files and scripts into this rep.
+I will be posting project files and scripts into this rep.